Skip to main content

 ZenChain uses a time-based structure to keep things organized, splitting time into eras and sessions.

-An era in the Zenchain network is a fixed period, typically lasting 6 hours, during which validators participate in block production and transaction finalization.
+An era in the ZenChain network is a fixed period, typically lasting 6 hours, during which validators participate in block production and transaction finalization.
 At the end of each era, the network evaluates the performance of validators and calculates rewards and penalties.
 These rewards are then distributed to validators and their nominators based on their contributions and performance throughout the era.
 Eras provide a regular cadence for assessing validator behavior, ensuring consistent incentives and penalties to maintain network security and integrity.

 Sessions are shorter intervals within an era, with each era typically consisting of 6 sessions.
 Each session lasts for a set period (usually around 1 hours), during which validators take turns producing blocks and participating in consensus activities.
 The frequent occurrence of sessions within an era allows for continuous evaluation and adjustment of the validator set, enhancing the network's resilience and adaptability.
 Validators are rotated across sessions, providing multiple opportunities to validate and produce blocks, thereby contributing to the overall network health and stability.
 The results of these sessions collectively determine the validator's performance for the era, influencing the distribution of rewards and any penalties applied.